|

 intake shutters mounted on the opposite end of the structure (Shown in picture).

-of air in 1 to 3 minutes (about 1 minute or less for small greenhouses, 2 to 3
+of air in 1 to 3 minutes (about 1 minute or less for small greenhouses) in summer to keep

 temperatures in the greenhouse at a reasonable level.
 If you aren't sure what